SAKryukov/web-presentation/article/article.md

 Minor fixes.
 In this release, an alternative product has been added, under the nickname "the other way around".
 It is described in a [separate article](https://www.codeproject.com/Articles/5290221/Web-Presentation-the-Other-Way-Around).

+#### 4.1.0

+January 11, 2021

+The help element close box replaced with platform-independent SVG

 ## License Note

 All photo, video, and graphics materials used in the demo are created by the [author of this article](https://www.codeproject.com/Members/SAKryukov) and protected by the license referenced below.